Kuffs

 Kuffs is a 1992 American action comedy film directed by Bruce A. Evans and produced by Raynold Gideon.
 The film stars Christian Slater and Tony Goldwyn, as well as Milla Jovovich and Ashley Judd in her film debut.
 The plot follows an officer of the San Francisco Patrol Special Police (SFPSP), a private for-hire auxiliary police force separate from the San Francisco Police Department (SFPD), that has officers assign themselves specific areas and work on a for-hire basis.

-Though it received negative reviews from critics, it was a success at the box office, earning roughly double its budget.